slibonati/jbpm-process-instance-id-migration/README.md

 Also, this code is not complete.
 It only allows to alter the `processInstanceId` in 2 places, in the `ProcessInstance` and the `WorkItem` instance.
 The id is however stored in multiple places, so this code currently only works for simple use-cases.

-This project targets a PostgreSQL 10.x database.
+This project targets a Oracle 19c database.

+Requires Red Hat GA repo's to bet set up.
+Doing this in maven settings.xml.

+Also requires KJAR that contains the process definition of the process instance you are trying to change.
+See pom.xml.